 Levi King, one of Nav’s co-founders and the CEO says, “I think it’s human nature to make a difference in the places where you’re really paying attention.
 Basically, attention drives behavior.”

 Building a strong profile starts with getting familiar with it.
 And, an honest evaluation of your profile will help point you in the right direction when looking for a loan.

 4. How quickly do I need the funds?
 Although this question is at the bottom of the list, it’s a very important question.
 Some loan purposes don’t allow the luxury of time to wait for several weeks to gain a loan approval.
 For example, ramping up your ability to serve a new customer contract might require additional capital within the next few days and waiting weeks for a small business loan could carry with it an opportunity cost that is too high.

 63 percent of the ETA survey respondents listed speed of funding as the primary reason they chose the loan they did—which indicates the importance of this question and another reason why your first question should be, “What do I need the extra capital for?”

 Now you’re ready to talk to a lender.
 You know what you need the capital for, you know how much you need, you know what your credit profile looks like, and you know how quickly you need the funds.
 With a better understanding of what you’re looking for to meet your business need and the type of lender you’re looking for, you’re better equipped to evaluate a potential lender based upon whether or not they’re a good fit for your business.

-Ask Your Potential Lender:
+Before You Get a Small Business Loan, Ask Your Potential Lender:

 Many small business owners leverage borrowed capital to fuel growth and fund other business initiatives.
 In addition to the right loan, finding the right lender can make the difference between successfully using a business loan to create value in your business; or contribute to putting your business’ viability at risk.
 Here are ten questions to help you determine whether or not a potential lender is a good fit for you.